-While the Trustee and the Manager can give you information about your benefit in the Scheme, neither the Trustee, the Manager nor your employer can provide you with any financial advice.
+While the Trustee and the Manager can give you information about your benefit in the Scheme, neither the Trustee, the Manager nor your employer can provide you with any financial advice taking into account your personal circumstances, needs and objectives.

-If you require any advice about superannuation, you should consult an appropriately licensed financial adviser.
+If you require any personal advice about superannuation, you should consult an appropriately licensed financial adviser.